 All four parts to this question follow the same coding scheme.
+Permissible codes: 1, 2

 5. During the past 4 weeks have you had any of the following problems with your work or other regular daily activities as a result of any emotional problems (such as feeling depressed or anxious)?